spring-by-example/spring-by-example/app/contact-app/contact-webapp/README.txt

 Release Notes
 --------------
+1.1.1 - Upgraded to Spring 4.0.2.

+1.1 -   Updated to use shared Spring by Example REST libraries.

 1.0 -	Initial release.
-1.1 -   Updated to use shared Spring by Example REST libraries.